Midnight Sun (musical): Synopsis

 As her medical condition begins to worsen, the girl loses feeling in her hands, and is unable to play the guitar.
 Meanwhile, Haena and Haram enjoys their time together, going on dates like an ordinary couple, and she assures him that she still has her voice and wants to sing for him.
 In the studio, Haena asks her father and friends to leave and wait for the CD to hear her song.

 Some time later, as promised, Haram brings Haena to the beach to watch him surf.
 She is in a wheelchair and wearing the protective suit she had left hanging for years.
 With a painful expression, her father tries to convince her that if she takes off the suit, she could run around freely, but she declines, saying she wants to live until the end.
-She then tells Haram about a city called Nordkapp in Norway where the sun never sets in summer, and about her wish to sing there one day under the midnight sun.
+She then tells Haram about a place called Nordkapp in Norway where the sun never sets in summer, and about her wish to sing there one day under the midnight sun.
 While telling the story, Haena quietly dies.

 Later on, Haram and Haena's friends and family listen to Haena's song, "Good-Bye Days", on the radio as it's finally released.
 With "Good-Bye Days" playing in his headphones, Haram goes to Nordkapp and meets Haena's ghost.
 The two hug promising to meet again underneath the sun so as not to be lonely, and be there for each other.